CURE: Privacy-Preserving Split Learning Done Right: METHOD

 \subsubsection{{Training}}

-The \sys training algorithm, as detailed in Algorithm~\ref{alg:CURE}, follows a systematic approach for privacy-preserving training using a split learning framework.
-First, the server performs the forward pass of $n$ layers under encryption, either on encrypted data $(\mathbf{X})$ ensuring that the server never accesses raw (unencrypted) data, or on plaintext data $X$, depending on the application.
-We note that in the latter case, \sys only enables label confidentiality.
-At this step, the server computes a forward pass $(f(\cdot))$ on its model portion using the encrypted weights $(\mathbf{W}_s)$ and the sample batch $(\mathbf{X})$ (Line 4), producing an encrypted output $(\mathbf{O}_n)$ of $n$ layers, which is then sent to the client (Line 5).
-Then, the client receives $\mathbf{O}_n$, decrypts it using its secret key $(\textsf{SK}_c)$ (Line 7), and performs a forward pass $(f(\cdot))$ on its model portion using the decrypted output $(O_n)$ and its weights $(W_c)$ (Line 8), resulting in the predicted output $(\hat{Y})$.
-The loss $(J)$ is computed using $\hat{Y}$ and the true labels $(Y)$ (Line 9).
-The gradients for both client-side $(g_{W_c})$ and server-side $(g_{W_s})$ are calculated (Line 10).
-The client updates its weights $(W_c)$ using its gradient $(g_{W_c})$ (Line 11), encrypts the server gradient $(\mathbf{g_{W_s}})$ with $\textsf{PK}_c$ (Line 12), and sends it to the server (Line 13).
-Finally, upon receiving $\mathbf{g_{W_s}}$ the server updates its $\mathbf{W}_s$ accordingly (Line 15).
+\sys's training algorithm is detailed in Algorithm~\ref{alg:CURE}.
+First, the server performs the forward pass of $n$ layers under encryption, either on encrypted data $\mathbf{X}$, or on plaintext data $X$, depending on the application.
+We note that in the latter case, \sys only protects label confidentiality.
+At this step, the server computes a forward pass $f_s(\cdot)$ on its model portion using the encrypted weights $\mathbf{W}_s$ and the batch $\mathbf{X}$ (Line 4), producing an encrypted output $\mathbf{O}_n$ of $n$ layers, which is then sent to the client (Line 5).
+The client then decrypts $\mathbf{O}_n$ using its secret key $\textsf{SK}_c$ (Line 7), and performs a forward pass $f_c(\cdot)$ on its $k$-layer model portion using $O_n$ and local weights $W_c$ (Line 8), resulting in the predicted output $\hat{Y}$.
+The loss $J$ is computed using $\hat{Y}$ and the true labels $Y$ (Line 9).
+Gradients for the client side $(g_{W_c})$ and server side $(g_{W_s})$ are computed (Line 10). \revisedTwo{Note that Here, $g_{W_s}$ denotes the gradient $\frac{\partial J}{\partial O_n}$ at the split index, which the server uses alongside its stored encrypted activations to compute its actual weight updates under HE.} The client updates its weights $W_c$ using its gradient $g_{W_c}$ (Line 11), encrypts the server gradient $g_{W_s}$ with $\textsf{PK}_c$ (Line 12) as $\mathbf{g_{W}}_s$, and sends the result to the server (Line 13).
+Finally, upon receiving $\mathbf{g_{W}}_s$, the server updates its $\mathbf{W}_s$ accordingly (Line 15).
 This process repeats for each batch and continues for the predefined number of epochs $(e)$, ensuring efficient and secure training of the model through collaborative computation between the client and server.
+The client computation performed on plaintext (Lines 7 to 11) is referred to as $UpdPlain$ for convenience.